NeverBehave/NobraControlDemo/README.md

 I have tried [intiface](https://github.com/intiface/intiface-desktop) (config added), and [noble](https://github.com/noble/noble) directly, but no luck.
 Both of them cannot found the device.

-But at least I want to make a demo to see how well this could go, using a new library and here we go.
+It turns out that Nobra Digital Control Box is BTClassic, Oops.
+Currently, https://buttplug.io does not support such protocal.

 ## Get started

-Notice: the library using [node-bluetooth-serial-port](https://github.com/eelcocramer/node-bluetooth-serial-port) only works on Node.js ^12, higher version will report error when compile.
+Notice: the library [node-bluetooth-serial-port](https://github.com/eelcocramer/node-bluetooth-serial-port) only works on Node.js ~12, higher version will report errors when compiling.

 ### Install